turushan/Swifty42/README.md

 ## 🎯 Algorithm
 - [swift-algorithm-club](https://github.com/raywenderlich/swift-algorithm-club) - Algorithms and data structures in Swift, with explanations!

+## 🍎 App Store
+- [Average App Store Review Times](http://appreviewtimes.com) - This site tracks the average App Store review times for both the iOS and the Mac App Store using data crowdsourced from iOS and Mac developers.

 ## 👨🏻‍🎨 Auto Layout
 - [SnapKit](https://github.com/SnapKit/SnapKit) - A Swift Autolayout DSL for iOS & OS X.